Family and Medical Leave In California

 California’s New Parental Leave Act

-In January 1, 2018, California Parental Leave Act expands leave coverage for employees of mid-sized business.
+In January 1, 2018, California Parental Leave Act expands leave coverage for employees of a mid-sized business.
 Employers who have between 20 and 49 employees within a 75 mile radius will be required to provide up to 12 weeks of protected leave to employees who are new parents.
 The leave coverage birth, adoption and foster care placement.

 Parents can take leave within the first 12 months after the child enters the home.